Registration / Re-registration

 If you submit your supporting documents online (via the PJWeb application), you candownload the instructions for signing a PDF.

-French students under the age of 25 must provide proof of their status regarding national service obligations in order to be eligible to register for exams and competitive examinations administered by public authorities.
+French students under the age of 25 must provide proof of their status with regard to national service obligations in order to be authorized to register for exams and competitive examinations administered by public authorities.

 I need to provide a CVEC certificate.
 Where can I find it?

-Before enrolling at the university, you must log in to the website cvec.etudiant.gouv.fr to review the steps you need to take.
+Before enrolling at the university, you must log in to the cvec.etudiant.gouv.fr website to review the steps you need to take.

 Depending on your situation, you will be asked to provide your CVEC number and/or your certificate when you register.

-The CVEC process must be completed for the academic year of enrollment, i.e., 2025–2026.
+The CVEC process must be completed for the academic year of enrollment, namely 2026–2027.

 Depending on your situation, either:

-• You will be asked to pay a flat fee of €105
+- You will be asked to pay a flat fee of 105€.

-• You will be exempt
+- You will be exempt

-If you enroll in multiple programs during the same academic year, this fee is only due at the time of your first enrollment.
+If you enroll in multiple programs during the same academic year, this fee is due only at the time of your first enrollment.

 Regardless of your situation (whether you have paid the CVEC or are exempt), you must provide a CVEC certificate when you enroll or re-enroll.

-CROUS Grants / Refunds
+CROUS Grants / Reimbursement

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?

-Payment of registration fees
+registration fees

 For online registration, payment must be made by credit card (Visa or MasterCard).